HDSB-GWS/ICS2-Notes/Processing Notes/Using the Mouse/README.md

 }
 ```

-Add the following line inside the mousePressed function, either before or after the background command: `println(mouseButton, mouseX, mouseY);`{:.java}
+Add the following line inside the mousePressed function, either before or after the background command: `println(mouseButton, mouseX, mouseY);`{:.language-java}

 Run the program again and this time keep an eye on the output in the console as you click different mouse buttons on different parts of the window.